amorygalili/wpilibjs/wpilibts/examples/README.md

 First, you need to start OutlineViewer to act as a NetworkTables server:

-1. Download and install OutlineViewer from the WPILib releases page
-2. Start OutlineViewer
+1. Start OutlineViewer
-3. Configure it as a server on port 5810 (the default NT4 port)
+2. Configure it as a server on port 5810 (the default NT4 port)
-4. Click "Start"
+3. Click "Start"

 #### Step 2: Run the SimpleRobot Simulation